syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 N> You can inherit this class from `INotifyPropertyChanged` for dynamic changes in custom data.

-You can map those properties of `Meeting` class with our SfSchedule control by using `ScheduleAppointmentMapping`.
+You can map those properties of `Meeting` class with our SfSchedule control by using [AppointmentMapping](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~AppointmentMapping.html).
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfSchedule x:Name="schedule" ScheduleView="DayView" DataSource="{Binding Meetings}">